rajohan/react-typeit/README.md

 import TypeIt from "react-typeit";
 import "react-typeit/build/styles.min.css"
 ```
-**IMPORTANT:** For the editor icons to work copy the "images" folder from /node_modules/react-typeit/build/ to your project's public path.
+**Note:** For the editor icons to work copy the "images" folder from /node_modules/react-typeit/build/ to your project's public path.
 The images needs to resolve on YOUR_SERVER/images/react-typeit

 ## Use the component